 6. Bath Royal Literary and Scientific Institution

 Some of the Bath Royal Literary and Scientific Institution's (BRLSI) exhibitions are available to view online.
 Discover Crimean relics, find out more about Charles Darwin’s fishes, and browse Major Arthur Inglefield’s nineteenth-century collection of African artefacts.
+They are also running a virtual programme, with an exciting range of lectures and digital community events.

 7. Bath Postal Museum